csaden/csaden.github.io/HackReactor/_posts/2015-07-22-Outside-the-Zone.md

 ### Anything you want to do differently tomorrow?

-I worked on my blog last night and managed to set up pages with sections for HackReactor, Javascript, and About Me.
+I worked on my blog last night and managed to set up pages with sections for HackReactor, JavaScript, and About Me.
 I want to write a article on D3.js to kick off my technical writing.
 I'm giving myself a due date of Sunday rather than tomorrow since the blog took more time to set up than I initially anticipated.

 I want to go to bed early again tomorrow.
 Sleep never felt so good.